embermap/ember-cli-fastboot-testing/tests/dummy/app/templates/docs/index.md

 })
 ```

-This code relies on jQuery's `width` method to preform this calculation.
+This code relies on an elements `offsetWidth` method to preform this calculation.
 We've got this code tested in our application and it's passing, but when we go to render a page using this component in FastBoot we get a 500 error.

-That's because jQuery doesn't work in FastBoot.
-There's no `document` API, so this code crashes our application even though our test suite is passing.
+That's because there's there's no `document` API in FastBoot, so this code crashes our application even though our test suite is passing.

 Wouldn't it be great if we could run our test suite in FastBoot?
 That way, we know there's no code in our application that's incompatible with FastBoot's DOM API.